Seagate/cortx-test/docs/Architectural-Overview.md

 ## config
 Common config and all other component specific config.
 Test suite and test specific configs would be minimalistic and test and test suite fixtures should test data creation and distruction.

+## core
+For test execution framework codebase, hooks and common libraries.

+## libs
+All test libraries code should go here and should be grouped by product component or features.

+## tests
+Test universe

+## reporting_service
+Its a REST service which provides APIs to stores build wise test results and aggregate stats and query capabilities.
 ```
 ├───ci_tools
 │       .pylintrc